 Students learn about training and education in the HSC 325 Laboratory Education and Management course.
 Topics covered include establishing a continuing education program, construction and delivery of an instructional unit and evaluation for an instructional unit.
-Students are evaluated by use of written case studies and a multiple choice exam.
+Students are evaluated by use of written case studies and other assignments.